Magnifiers and magnification

 This entire system of magnification being "how many times bigger than normal" (or "X magnification") mystifies opticians.
 What is 'normal'?
 It varies from person to person.
 For an optician, a lens has a focal length - a number that can be calculated, not a 'magnification relative to normal'.
 If you really want a definition of 'normal' you should use the standard distance (focal length) used by physicists: 1 meter.
 But by this definition you need awfully long arms to hold a 'normal' lens in one hand and a book 1 meter away in the other hand.

 Also, the human eye often requires more than 'just a bit of help with magnification'.
-That is why you go to opticians - because they have spent years studying optics rather than reading an entry in Wikipedia.
-I am not an optician and my knowledge of the maths of optics is shamefully poor.
-I will, however, attempt to guide you through the mysteries of magnification in the following few paragraphs.
-They are a bit technical, so you may prefer to skip them and go straight to the conclusion below.
+That is why you go to an optician - because they have spent years studying optics rather than reading an entry in Wikipedia.
+We are not an opticians However, the following is a to guide help you through the mysteries of magnification.

 MORE TECHNICAL STUFF